 How to go about it:

-• The bottom of the hose may start to float, so I had a small metal weight I tied to the end of the hose to keep it down at the bottom of the footwell.
-You could get someone to hold it at the bottom too.
+- The bottom of the hose may start to float, so I tied a small metal weight to the end of the hose to keep it down at the bottom of the footwell.
+You could also get someone to hold it at the bottom.

-• Run out the hose to a convenient garden area where the water can drain out or into a sewage input/drain.
+- Run out the hose to a convenient garden area where the water can drain or into a sewage input/drain.
 Ensure the end of the hose is below the level of the other end in the tub; otherwise, the siphoning effect will not begin.

-• When the level of the water in the tub goes below the seats use a brush or something else convenient to push the water that sits in them into the foot well so that is also siphoned out.
+- When the water level in the tub goes below the seats, use a brush or something else convenient to push the water that sits in them into the foot well, where it is also siphoned out.

 It used to take about an hour to drain all the water using this method.